 - "Sienna has room aplenty on comfortable seats." -- Consumer Guide

 - "The pair of leather-trimmed captain's chairs available in XLE and Limited versions of the 2013 Sienna are a treat for second-row passengers.
-In Limited models, the seats have a "long-slide" feature that makes them feel more akin to a living-room recliner complete with footrests." -- Kelley Blue Book
+In Limited models, the seats have a 'long-slide' feature that makes them feel more akin to a living-room recliner complete with footrests." -- Kelley Blue Book

 - "We positioned ourselves [in the third row] for a spell and have to say, this is where minivans shine.
 Compared to a third row in an SUV, we wouldn't have nearly as many reservations about riding back there on long trips.
 Heck, the seats even recline now and getting to that comfy bench is a whole lot easier thanks to the new second row Tip-Up and Long-Slide feature." -- Autoblog (2011)

 The base Sienna has a fairly short list of standard interior features, including tri-zone air conditioning, manual seats and power windows and doors.
-Features on higher trims include heated seats, navigation, Bluetooth, a rearview camera and rear-seat entertainment system.
-For 2013, Toyota's Entune system, which uses your smartphone to connect to various apps, will be available on LE, SE and XLE models with navigation.
+Features on higher trims include heated seats, navigation, Bluetooth, a rearview camera and a rear-seat entertainment system.
+For 2013, Toyota's Entune system, which uses your smartphone to connect to various apps, will be available in LE, SE and XLE models with navigation.

 Reviewers say that the Sienna's standard and optional tech features work well.
-They're particularly impressed with the 16.4-inch screen on the rear-seat DVD entertainment system.
+They're particularly impressed with the 16.4-inch screen that comes with the rear-seat DVD entertainment system.
 The system can play one movie in widescreen format, or two different movies on a split screen.
 On the whole, reviewers like the feature, but a few question if the in-car entertainment system makes more sense than backseat passengers using individual smartphones or tablets for entertainment.